HL7/cql/input/pages/03-developersguide.md

 Promotion is used to implicitly convert a value to a list of values of that type.
 Whenever an operation that expects a list-valued argument is passed a single value, the single value may be promoted to a list of the same type containing the single value as its only element.

 Demotion is the opposite, used to implicitly extract a single value from a list of values.
-Whenever an operation that expects a singleton is passed a list, the list may be demoted to a singleton using [.kw]#singleton from#.
+Whenever an operation that expects a singleton is passed a list, the list may be demoted to a singleton using <span class="kw">singleton from</span>.

-For intervals, promotion is performed by creating an interval with the single value as the start and end of the interval, and demotion is performed using [.kw]#point from#.
+For intervals, promotion is performed by creating an interval with the single value as the start and end of the interval, and demotion is performed using <span class="kw">point from</span>.

-Note that the use of demotion has the potential to result in a run-time error if [.kw]#singleton from# is invoked on a list with multiple elements, or if [.kw]#point from# is invoked on an interval wider than a single point.
+Note that the use of demotion has the potential to result in a run-time error if <span class="kw">singleton from</span> is invoked on a list with multiple elements, or if <span class="kw">point from</span> is invoked on an interval wider than a single point.
 In addition, promotion and demotion can sometimes result in unexpected behavior.
 As such, environments may choose whether or not to support these features of the language.

 Whether or not promotion and demotion should be used depends on the type-safety expectations for each use case.
 As such, promotion and demotion should only be used in environments where the consequences are well understood.
-By default, list promotion and demotion are appropriate to support the use of FHIRPath, interval promotion is used only to enable mixed-type signatures for the [.kw]#same or after# and [.kw]#same or before# operators, and interval demotion is not used.
+By default, list promotion and demotion are appropriate to support the use of FHIRPath, interval promotion is used only to enable mixed-type signatures for the <span class="kw">same or after</span> and <span class="kw">same or before</span> operators, and interval demotion is not used.

 ### Conversion Precedence